Policy instruments for the dairy sector

 Some market tools are available in the dairy sector, which work as a safety net in case of serious imbalance in the market.

-Another market tool is the granting of a financial support (aid) for private storage costs for butter.
-Due to seasonal variations in raw milk deliveries the production is high for a short period, which can destabilize markets.
-This aid helps producers to take product temporarily off the market, as an alternative to "public intervention".
+Another optional market tool is the granting of a financial support (aid) for private storage for butter, SMP and cheese with Protected Designation of Origin (PDO)/Protected Geographical Indication (PDI).
+This aid can help operators to take products temporarily off the market, as an alternative to "public intervention".

 Special intervention measures